Joshuah143/Twitter-bot-video/README.md

 - Using crontab
 - The bare bones of linode and VPS's in general

-this project is by no means perfect, but I enjoyed making it and i hope you can learn a little from me along the way.
-Feel free to suggest changes or shoot me an email at [my email](mailto:joshua.himmens@gmail.com) or even if you want more content
+This project is by no means perfect, but I enjoyed making it and I hope you can learn a little from me along the way.
+Feel free to suggest changes or shoot me an email at [joshua.himmens@gmail.com](mailto:joshua.himmens@gmail.com) or even if you want more content

 ## Needed links:
 - [Create a Google account](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp)